-Board of Certification in Emergency Medicine
+Board of Certification in Emergency Medicine (BCEM)

-The Board of Certification in Emergency Medicine exam enables a successful candidate to present to the public as a qualified medical specialist in emergency medicine.
-Completing the emergency medicine board certification exams indicates mastery of emergency medicine experience and knowledge, as well as a professional commitment to adhere to the ABPS Medical Code of Ethics.
+The emergency medicine board certification exams offered by the American Board of Physician Specialties® (ABPS) enables a successful candidate to present to the public as a qualified medical specialist in emergency medicine.
+Successfully completion of the exams indicates mastery of emergency medicine experience and knowledge, as well as a professional commitment to adhere to the ABPS Medical Code of Ethics.

 Once granted, all ABPS certificates are good for a period of eight years, expiring on December 31st of the eighth year.

-Recertification in Emergency Medicine requires documentation of the required number of Continuing Medical Education (CME) hours, completion of the recertification application, and successful completion of the written recertification examination.
+Recertification in emergency medicine requires documentation of the required number of Continuing Medical Education (CME) hours, completion of the recertification application, and successful completion of the written recertification examination.